DUDEX64/Secure-Delete/README.md

 be found though filesystem analisis.

-**DISCLAMER**: On some systems, like Windows&reg; for example, they may automatically make back-ups of the file in case it is accidently deleted.
-This program cannot protect your privacy in this situation.
+**DISCLAMER**: On some systems, like Windows&reg; for example, that might
+automatically make back-ups of the file,this program cannot protect your privacy in this situation.

 This program is distributed in the hope that it will be useful,